RedisLabs/redislabs-docs/content/rs/developing/crdbs/_index.md

 and CRDBs, there are specific rules that govern the handling of conflicting concurrent writes to each type.

-From a developer's perspective, most supported datatypes work the same as standard Redis.
+From a developer's perspective, most supported data types work the same as standard Redis.
 However, a few methods also come with specific requirements in CRDBs.